Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 #### **Step 3: Verify policy definition deployment**

-Navigate to [Azure Policy Definitions](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Definitions) to verify that the policy has been created.
+Navigate to [Azure Policy Definitions][portalAzurePolicyDefinition] to verify that the policy has been created.

 When there are deployment errors:

-  * Navigate to [Management Groups](https://portal.azure.com/#blade/Microsoft_Azure_ManagementGroups/ManagementGroupBrowseBlade/MGBrowse_overview) in Azure Portal
+  * Navigate to [Management Groups][portalManagementGroups] in Azure Portal
   * Select the top level management group (i.e. `pubsec`)
   * Select Deployments
   * Review the deployment errors